Involutions and the Gelfand character: Introduction

 \section{Introduction}

 A permutation is \textit{unimodal} provided its one-line notation is increasing, then decreasing.
 Given any composition $\lambda$ of the positive integer $n$, we say that a permutation is $\lambda$\textit{-unimodal} if it is comprised of contiguous unimodal segments whose lengths are determined by $\lambda$.
-These $\lambda$-unimodal permutations are the topic of research by numerous authors, although they are not often studied as purely combinatorial objects, and first appeared in the study of characters of the symmetric group; see for example \cite{APR08, AR2015,A2015,ER2014,R1998,R1997}.
-In \cite{A2016}, the first author of this article investigated $\lambda$-unimodal cycles and their application to a specific character of the symmetric group.
-Here, we investigate $\lambda$-unimodal involutions, i.e., those $\lambda$-unimodal permutations that are their own algebraic inverse, and we use them to compute the Gelfand character.
+These $\lambda$-unimodal permutations (called $\mu$-unimodal in \cite{AR2015}) are the topic of research by numerous authors.
+They appeared in \cite{APR08, AR2015, AS18, A2015, ER2016, ER2014,R1998,R1997}, among others, as a tool to study characters of the symmetric group, Schur-positivity, other aspects of quasi-symmetric functions, and some enumerative applications; some of these applications are discussed in more detail below.

+In \cite{AR2015}, the authors describe several characters that can be written as the sum over a set of these permutations with a given property.
+Specifically, if $\mathcal{B}_n \subseteq \S_n$ is a so-called \textit{fine set}, then letting $\S^\lambda$ denote the set of $\lambda$-unimodal permutations and letting $\des_\lambda(\pi)$ denote the number of $\lambda$-descents of a permutation $\pi$ (defined in Section \ref{sec:background}), we have

+for some character $\chi$ of the symmetric group.
+For example, if $\mathcal{B}_n=\S_n$, then $\chi$ is the regular representation and if $\mathcal{B}_n$ is the set of involutions in $\S_n$, $\chi$ is the Gelfand character.
+Other fine sets include conjugacy classes in $\S_n$ and their unions.
+In \cite{A2016}, the first author of this article investigated $\lambda$-unimodal cycles and their relationship to a specific induced character of the symmetric group using methods developed from studying the periodic orbits of certain dynamical systems.
+This proved to have some interesting applications to enumerative combinatorics, allowing us to recover a result that appeared in \cite{Elizalde11}, which states that the number of permutations in $\S_{n-1}$ with descent set $D \subseteq [n - 2]$ is equal to the number of cyclic permutations whose descent set is either $D$ or $D\cup \{n -1\}$.

+Though there is much literature involving $\lambda$-unimodal permutations, they are not often studied as purely combinatorial objects.
+The enumeration of these permutations with respect to certain statistics or with certain properties remains mostly open.
+However, their enumeration and relationship to other combinatorial objects has been shown to have interesting implications.
+For example, in \cite{A2015}, Athanasiadis used a relationship between these permutations and certain graphs in order to prove a conjecture of Shareshian and Wachs; this conjecture gives a refinement of Stanley's chromatic symmetric function for graphs.
+In \cite{AS18}, Alexandersson and Sulzgruber gave several results regarding $p$-positivity and combinatorial interpretations for coeffieicents of the power sum expansion of several families of quasi-symmetric functions using combinatorial results about $\lambda$-unimodal permutations.
+These applications gives us a reason to consider the enumeration of these permutations with respect to other properties and statistics.